hafizurcse02/water-overflow/readme.md

 In summerry, we make the following considerations:
 * each glass in the stack is of equal size and configurable
 * since water is evenly distributed amount the glasses, seeking water volume in (i,j) location is same as seeking water volume of all glasses at i-th row divided by the total number of glasses in the same row.
-* while seeking water at (i,j)th glass, j-coordinate will not be used.
+* while seeking water volume of (i,j)th glass, j-coordinate is not necessary hence it will not be used.

 ## How to Run
 ### 1. Install Dependencies
+In the project folder, open a terminal and run:
 ```
 npm i
 ```